sdfarshid/backendcodechallenge/README.md

 2. Please let us know that you have completed the challege and grant access to the repo to jobs@circunomics.com

 ## Key Points We Are Looking For
-* Demonstration of core MVC patterns
-* Quality commit history
+* Scalable solution
 * Ability to use libraries
 * Ability to create basic model and retrieve information from the databse
 * Use Composer
 * Use Docker
+* Quality commit history

 ## Implementation and Conceptual Questions